eslint/eslint/docs/rules/array-bracket-newline.md

 * `"always"` requires line breaks inside braces
 * `"never"` disallows line breaks inside braces

-Or an object option:
+Or an object option (Requires line breaks if any of properties is satisfied.
+Otherwise, disallows line breaks):

-* `"multiline": true` (default) requires line breaks if there are line breaks inside properties or between properties
+* `"multiline": false` (default) requires line breaks if there are line breaks inside elements or between elements.
+If this is false, this condition is disabled.
-* `"minItems"` requires line breaks if the number of properties is more than the given integer
+* `"minItems": 0` (default) requires line breaks if the number of elements is at least the given integer.
+If this is 0, this condition is disabled.

 ### always